mikegehard/my_octopress_blog/source/ruby-learning/index.markdown

     * [SSH Issues](http://help.github.com/ssh-issues/)
     * [What is this SSH thing you are talking about?](http://kimmo.suominen.com/docs/ssh)

+#### Learn all that you can about git
+1. Go through the [Git Immersion](http://gitimmersion.com/).
+If you have any questions, you can refer to the [ProGit](http://progit.org/book) book or send me a tweet on Twitter.

 ### Install Ruby on your computer

 #### Mac (NOTE: Ruby is pre-installed but is a very old version.
 We will not use this version.)